Amp-Lab-at-VT/web/mentor-steps.md

 ## Step 4: Submit a PR to Master

-Commit the branch to master
+Commit the branch to master, from the originial working directory (web)

 ```bash
 git add .